 Use a Chartplotter to find details on coastlines, waypoints, and reversible routes.
 An automatic GPS tracker will provide stored data on where you’ve been.

-Voice activated prompts will alert you to course speed, arrival, off-course, shallow and deep water areas, as well as anchor drag alerts.
+Voice-activated prompts will alert you to course speed, arrival, off-course, shallow and deep water areas, as well as anchor drag alerts.

 The intense sonar capabilities of the GPS sounder are especially beneficial for fishermen, as fish can be located within seconds.

-Specific features of the GPS sounder include the ability to identify fish by size, utilize depth alarms, and log the temperature any water zone.
+Specific features of the GPS sounder include the ability to identify fish by size, utilize depth alarms, and log the temperature in any water zone.

-Coming complete with a world-wide marine base map, the sounder provides explorers with depth contours, inter-tidal zones, wrecks, and navaid locations.
+Coming complete with a worldwide marine base map, the sounder provides explorers with depth contours, intertidal zones, wrecks, and navaid locations.

 Fishing With GPS Fishfinder